 How many times we have heard someone saying “I wish I would win the lotto so I can travel.”
-Maybe that someone is us.
+Maybe that someone is us?
 The good news is, you don’t have to win the lotto to go where you have always dreamed of.
-A few compromises here and there, coupled with patience, will probably be enough to help you save money for travel and go to your dream destination.
+A few compromises here and there, coupled with patience, will probably be enough to help you save money to travel and go to your dream destination.
 Here at Golden Age Trips, we compiled a list to help you stop dreaming and start traveling!

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us first.